cyrilou242/ftcc/README.md

 - predictions are cheap: ensemble!
 - optimize the prediction time when CPC > 1
 - improve decision making when CPC > 1
-- the string concatenation is the slowest part.
+- the string concatenation is the slowest part in the training.
 I suspect it could greatly be improved.
+- change the loop order to avoid re-loading datasets - make dataset the outerloop

 ## Troubleshooting